Andrea Cervantes -- Hartnell Collegen/a

-- I default to net-benefits unless you tell me otherwise
+I default to net-benefits criteria unless you tell me otherwise

 General Approach to Judging:

 I really enjoy good clash in the round.
 I want you to directly tear into each other's arguments (with politeness and respect).
 From there you need to make your case to me.
 What arguments stand and what am I really voting on.
-If at the end of the round I'm looking at a mess of untouched abandoned arguments you all have epic failed.
+If at the end of the round I'm looking at a mess of untouched abandoned arguments I'm going to be disappointed.